NonBinary Gender Option added to Oases

 You don’t have to understand what it means for someone to be nonbinary to respect them.
 Some people haven’t heard a lot about nonbinary genders or have trouble understanding them, and that’s okay.
 But identities that some people don’t understand still deserve respect.

-Use the name a person asks you to use.
-This is one of the most critical aspects of being respectful of a nonbinary person, as the name you may have been using may not reflect their gender identity.
-Don’t ask someone what their old name was.
+Most importantly, use the name a person asks you to use.
+This is one of the most critical aspects of being respectful of a nonbinary person.
+That is to say, the name you may have been using may not reflect their gender identity.
+Furthermore, don’t ask someone what their old name was.

 If you’re not sure what pronouns someone uses, ask.
 Different nonbinary people may use different pronouns.
 Many nonbinary people use “they” while others use “he” or “she,” and still others use other pronouns.
-Asking whether someone should be referred to as “he,” “she,” “they,” or another pronoun may feel awkward at first, but is one of the simplest and most important ways to show respect for someone’s identity.
+Asking whether someone should be referred to as “he,” “she,” “they,” or another pronoun may feel awkward at first.
+However, it is one of the simplest and most important ways to show respect for someone’s identity.

 Advocate for nonbinary friendly policies.
 It’s important for nonbinary people to be able to live, dress and have their gender respected at work, at school and in public spaces.

-Understand that, for many nonbinary people, figuring out which bathroom to use can be challenging.
-For many nonbinary people, using either the women’s or the men’s room might feel unsafe, because others may verbally harass them or even physically attack them.
+It’s important to understand that, for many nonbinary people, figuring out which bathroom to use can be challenging.
+For many nonbinary people, using either the women’s or the men’s room might feel unsafe.
+This is because others may verbally harass them or even physically attack them.
 Nonbinary people should be supported by being able to use the restroom that they believe they will be safest in.

 Talk to nonbinary people to learn more about who they are.
 There’s no one way to be nonbinary.
 The best way to understand what it’s like to be nonbinary is to talk with nonbinary people and listen to their stories.